Florida Medical Marijuana Market

 One market dynamic of note is the increasing demand and decreasing stigma of cannabis as this demographic’s experience with cannabis grows, either directly or through friends.
 With all factors considered, Florida is likely to become the largest medical-only market in the country.

 Investors and business owners will need expert guidance and detailed attention to navigate the barriers to entry and merit-based qualifications.
 Equally important in the vertical integration model is developing the right spend on facility design, developing all parts of the supply chain, and connecting to capital and investors.
 Important across the board is navigating the risks of non-standard and application-specific regulations.
 Canna Advisors is equipped to handle all of these factors and guide you through each step of planning and mitigating risks.

 Compounded annual growth rate

-A smarter, more strategic approach to state licenses
+A smarter, more strategic approach to Florida medical marijuana business licenses

 Lean on our proven expertise and unparalleled track record to successfully secure your cannabis license.